 As Dr. Jennifer McClure completes the last of three innovative studies, she reflects on how the work began, the difference it may make, and what happens next.

 Tobacco remains a public health priority.
-Dr. Jennifer McClure discusses her new findings comparing ’acceptance and commitment therapy’ to standard care.
+Jennifer McClure, PhD, discusses her findings comparing ’acceptance and commitment therapy’ to standard care.